 At least 13,000 years ago, linguistic and genetic evidence shows, the common ancestors of the ancient Egyptians, the Babylonians, the Arabs, the Hebrews, and many other East African and Levantine peoples lived around the Red Sea, concentrated on the west coast of the Arabian Peninsula, the Sinai, and what’s now Ethiopia (and possibly further south in Africa).

-These people spoke a language known today as Proto-Afroasiatic, which is so ancient that it was the common grammatical ancestor of ancient Babylonian and modern Swahili.
+These Proto-Afroasiatic people spoke a language so ancient that it was the common grammatical ancestor of ancient Babylonian and modern Swahili.
 Try getting your head around that one.

-(They were once known as the “Bushmen” of the Kalahari.)
-Not only are they and their relatives the most genetically diverse human populations in the world—their DNA also carries genetic traits so old that they likely split off before the earliest Homo sapiens migrations out of Africa, about 200,000 years ago.
+In fact, San people’s DNA also carries genetic traits so old that they likely split off before the earliest Homo sapiensmigrations out of Africa, about 200,000 years ago.
 Their language, too, contains some of the oldest features of any surviving language on earth.

 If you ever find yourself in a conversation about living cultures with the longest continuous histories, drop in a mention of the San people (or the Australian Yidindji people, whose oral traditions clearly describe a sea level rise that happened when the Ice Age glaciers melted, 13,000 years ago).

 Facts like these expand the whole scale of the discussion.